CMU-17313Q/nodebb-f24-logic-lords/UserGuide.md

 - [Windows](https://cmu-17313q.github.io/projects/P1/installation/windows/)
 - [Ubuntu (Linux)](https://cmu-17313q.github.io/projects/P1/installation/ubuntu/)

 ---

 ## How to Use The New Features

 ### Posting Anonymously
+To make an anonymous post, navigate to any of the four interaction pages in NodeBB: _Announcements_, _General Discussion_, _Comments & Feedback_, or _Blogs_.
+Click on `New Topic`.
+A small pop-up window should appear where you can fill in the details of your new topic.
+Fill in at least a long enough title and post content.
+Then, you should see a blue `Submit` button on the top-right of pop-up window, with an arrow pointing down.
+Click the arrow, and a drop down menu should show.
+Click the second option in the menu: `Submit Anonymously`.
+Your post will be published without associating it with your user ID.

 ### Content Filtering
-To use content filtering, go to any of the four interaction pages in NodeBB: Announcements, General Discussion, Comments & Feedback, or Blogs.
-When creating a new topic, if your title or message contains any inappropriate words from our predefined list (e.g., 'stupid' or 'dammit'), a warning message will appear, stating: "Your title/message contains inappropriate words, please update it accordingly."
+To use content filtering, go to any of the four interaction pages in NodeBB: _Announcements_, _General Discussion_, _Comments & Feedback_, or _Blogs_.
+When creating a new topic, if your title or message contains any inappropriate words from our predefined list (e.g., 'verybadword', which we added so that you don't have to use actual inappropriate words), a warning message will appear, stating: "Your title/message contains inappropriate words, please update it accordingly."
 You will not be able to submit your message until the inappropriate words are removed.
 Similarly, if you reply to a post with inappropriate words in your message, a warning message will appear, and you will be unable to send your reply until it is corrected.

 ### Bug Reporting and Bug Log
-To use the bug reporting feature, users should navigate to the bug report form by clicking on the "Report Bug" button, which can be found on the left side bar and is visible on all pages (excluding the Admin page).
+To use the bug reporting feature, users should navigate to the bug report form by clicking on the `Report Bug` button, which can be found on the left side bar and is visible on all pages (excluding the Admin page).
 After clicking on this button, users will be directed to a form which they will need to fill out with their name, email address, and a description of the bug they encountered.
-After filling out the form, users should click the "Submit" button to send their report.
+After filling out the form, users should click the `Submit` button to send their report.
 The form will validate the inputs to ensure all required fields are filled correctly, including a valid email address.

 ---

 ## Automated Tests

 ### Posting Anonymously
+The ability to post anonymously and hide your user ID has been tested by adding tests in both test/posts.js and test/topics.js for the cases where a post is created successfully when a isAnonymous attribute is added.
+In addition, the tests ensure that the uid of such created posts are 0, ensuring the anonymity of the author and that their uid was never saved in the database.
+And thus fully testing the correctness of the feature.

 ### Content Filtering
 Content filtering functionality has been tested thoroughly, with test cases added to the test/post.js file from lines 448 to 478.
 These tests cover a variety of scenarios to ensure the system accurately detects inappropriate content: (1)The post's title contains inappropriate words, (2) The post's message contains inappropriate words, (3) Neither the title nor the message contains inappropriate words.
 Each test checks whether the system correctly identifies and handles these cases by displaying appropriate warning messages to users.
 Given that all possible scenarios are accounted for, the current set of test cases is comprehensive and sufficient to validate the content filtering mechanism.